 Why It Made the Cut: 21st Mortgage Corporation doesn’t require a minimum credit score to apply for any loan, and it’s one of the few lenders that allows borrowers to lease land instead of owning.

 21st Mortgage Corporation is a great option for borrowers who may have trouble meeting other lenders’ mobile home loan requirements.
 While many other mobile home lenders require a homeowner to own the land the mobile home is placed on in order to get a loan, 21st offers loans for homes on leased land, which can make it easier for borrowers to get a mobile home loan.
-To make it even easier, this lender doesn’t have minimum credit score requirements in most states, but any borrower with a credit score below 570 is required to make a down payment of 35 percent.
+To make it even easier, this lender doesn’t have minimum credit score requirements in most states, but eligible borrowers with low credit scores may be required to make a down payment of 35 percent.
 However, borrowers who may not readily have the cash on hand for a complete down payment may have the option of using a trade-in or land equity to fulfill the down payment requirement.
 There’s also a relatively long closing time of up to 8 weeks (which comes close to the end of the average 30- to 60-day closing window for mobile home loans) for borrowers who buy land at the same time as a mobile home.
 Still, as long as borrowers factor this into their plans, 21st Mortgage Corporation is a great choice for many.

 - Types of loans offered: Not specified